Kasperku/mccall_solver/README.md

 # McCall Job Search Model Solver
-A Python library for solving the classic McCall job search model.
+A Python script for solving the classic McCall job search model.
 Compute the optimal reservation wage and expected unemployment value for a worker facing stochastic wage offers.

 ---